scholarslab/NeatlineText/README.md

 I see them in <span data-neatline-slug="asia">Asia</span> and in <span data-neatline-slug="africa">Africa</span>.
 ```

-In this case we're using `<span>` elements, since we're wrapping inline strings of words, but you can add the `data-neatline-slug` attributes to any element at all - `<p>`'s, `<div>`'s, etc. Once the markup is ready, just paste it into the "Narrative" input in the exhibit's edit form.
+In this case we're using `<span>` elements, since we're wrapping inline strings of words, but you could add the `data-neatline-slug` attributes to any element at all - `<p>`'s, `<div>`'s, etc. Once the markup is ready, just paste it into the "Narrative" input in the exhibit's edit form.
 Be sure to put the text editor in "Source" mode, since we're copying in raw HTML markup:

 [screenshot]